hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Writing Tests

 The `cls.gvar` variable, which is assigned in `web_test_setup_cleanup.setup()`, contains server and user information read from various `.yaml` configuration files.
 This includes the locations of the firefox profiles and the user credentials for the sample users.
+It also contains a sub-dictionary called `oversize`, which contains a set of values that are oversize for the various types in the database.
+These can be accessed as `gvar['oversize']['<type_name>']` and are primarily used in verification tests.

 The `web_test_assertions` module contains a set of functions that should be callable within a `TestCase` class and raise the proper errors on failure.
 These functions access the cloudscheduler database via the command line interface and can test if objects were properly created in the database.
 However, they are extremely slow compared to assertions using Selenium selectors, and therefore should be used only once per test.